Suilerac/Snapchat-Metadata-Recovery/README.md

 - `restore_dates()` — reapplies capture datetimes from exported metadata.

 **Notes & troubleshooting**
-- Currently this does not restore location data, only timestamps
 - This was made in a way that kept previewability with my cloud storage provider.
 I cannot guarantee it's kept with every provider, as I can't test it.
 - If videos fail to combine, confirm `ffmpeg` is available on your PATH.
-- This has not been extensively tested as the sample size is purely my own exported snapchat memories.
+- This has not been extensively tested as the sample size is purely my own exported snapchat memories, with the script running on my macbook.
 Things can and probably will break.
+- The progress bar gets broken up by outputs of "1 image files updated".
+This is an output from pyexiv2 which I can't supress.
+I chose to keep the progress bar so you can actually see how much you have left, even if it isn't pretty.

 **Further development**
 This is really just a little pet project written in two days for my own personal needs.
-I might add location data restoration as well, but I won't do much work on this beyond that.
+I probably won't do much more work on it.